-Consider whether any further changes are necessary.
-The governing body or the Admissions Commmittee must determine' (i.e. formally agree) the policy for 2021/22.
+Receive any comments on draft policies.
+The governing body must 'determine' (i.e. formally agree) the policy for 2023/24.
 This applies even if no public consultation has been necessary.
-The deadline for determining policies is 28 February 2020.
+The deadline for determining policies is 28 February 2022.
 Once determined, the school must notify all those consulted or who would have been consulted had consultation been necessary (including DBE) and the governing bodies of all community and VC schools in the LA.
-The policy should be posted on the school's website with details of how any objections be referred to the Schools (www.schoolsadjudicator.gov.uk) no later than 15 May 2020.
-The policy must also be sent to the LA no later than 15 March 2020 because the LA must publish on its website details of where the determined arrangements for all schools, including academies, can be viewed.
+The policy should be posted on the school's website with details of how any objections to it can be referred to the Schools Adjudicator (www.schoolsadjudicator.gov.uk) no later than 15 May 2022.
+The policy must also be sent to the LA as soon as possible before 15 March 2022 because the LA must publish on its website no later than that date details of where the determined arrangements for all schools, including academies, can be viewed.